Bernera Loch Linnhe

 Bernera in Loch Linnhe is the little island that spawned a giant yew tree.
 The island also sheltered St Columba and Irish monks.

 The Bernera Yew is a tree with a great story for sure.
 St. Columba was “wont to preach”’ under it and was said to have been capable of sheltering “a thousand people beneath its widely spreading branches”.

 Columba prophesied the noble tree would fall to the “pride and greed of man” and that the “guiltiness of the act would only be expiated by water and blood and three fires”.
 Run an internet search on the tree and this prophecy by St Columba is supported by learned academics.
 This yew “of vast size”’ was felled ” by Sir Duncan Campbell of Lochnell.”
 During the process one man was killed by the falling tree.
 Thereafter six men were drowned when the boat carrying the felled timber capsized and sank.

 The little island of Bernera lies in Loch Linnhe towards the south west end of Lismore.
 The island can be reached on foot from Lismore at low water across a stone spit.
 It was on foot we came upon this little gem.

 The island is limestone and this reflected in the diversity of species found on the island.
-Bernera is designated a Site of Special Scientific Interest on the basis of its feature of limestone maritime cliffs along with the presence of the nationally scarce rock whitebeam.
+Bernera is designated a Site of Special Scientific Interest.
+This on the basis of its feature of limestone maritime cliffs along with the presence of the nationally scarce rock whitebeam.
 In the 6th century, Bernera was settled by Irish monks using the island as a place for meditation and prayer.

 Crystal clear waters rising up to the cairn on Bernera.
 360 video looking north up Loch Linnhe and to the Sound of Mull to the southern tip of Lismore following back up the spine of Lismore to the Appin hills in the distance and back to a view up Loch Linnhe.